-Previously, he was Director of Economic Policy and Poverty Reduction in Latin America and the Caribbean at the World Bank.
+Previously he was the Country Director for Central America, and before that the Director of Economic Policy and Poverty Reduction in Latin America and the Caribbean at the World Bank.

 In addition, Lopez has an extensive publication record in areas such as fiscal policy, exchange rates, armed conflict and growth.
 He has also been editor of three books on FTAs, remittances and development, and investment climate in Latin America, and was the principal author of the flagship report of the World Bank's Latin America 2006 on growth and poverty reduction.